melchor629/speedy/README.md

 ### influxdb

 The implementation stores a measure in `measures` with the data.
 Is it up to you to make retention policies and continues queries, as the way you want.
-In docker/compose/iql there's an example of a database.
+Inside `docker/compose/iql` there's an example of a database.

 ### timescaledb / postgresql